 The first step toward determining if you are a candidate for bariatric revision surgery is to identify the reasons for weight gain using detailed medical history and medical testing.

-Dr. Bagnato will perform an upper endoscopy to visualize the stomach opening and internal stomach.
-It may also be necessary to review internal anatomy with a CT scan or barium study.
+Dr. Bagnato will perform an upper endoscopy to visualize the opening of the stomach and the internal stomach.
+A CT scan or barium study may also be necessary to review internal anatomy.

-He will then discuss options with you, which may include a revision surgery.
+He will then discuss options with you, including a revision surgery.

 Patients who initially lost weight following bariatric surgery but now find themselves regaining weight may be ideal candidates for revision.

-In general,coverage by insurance providers for revisional bariatric surgery mirrors that of the the primary procedure, e.g., if you’re 100 pounds over your ideal weight (BMI of 40) or you have significant obesity-related health problems in combination with a BMI of 35.
+In general, insurance providers cover revision bariatric surgery like the primary procedure, e.g., if you’re 100 pounds over your ideal weight (BMI of 40) or have significant obesity-related health problems in combination with a BMI of 35.